daryljulia/README.md/README.md

 I have experience working in IT support at Amazon (warehouse systems), where I support operational technology and troubleshoot real-time issues in a fast-paced environment.
 This experience has shaped my interest in building reliable, scalable systems and automation tools.

-Things I'm working on ⧽
+Things I'm working on 𓍼
-- Building useful apps and projects
+› Building useful apps and projects
-- Learning cloud platforms like AWS
+› Learning cloud platforms like AWS
-- Making tools that automate everyday IT tasks
+› Making tools that automate everyday IT tasks
-- Getting better at designing and building software
+› Getting better at designing and building software

-My interests ⧽
+My interests 𓍼
--- Building software and full-stack apps
+› Building software and full-stack apps
-- Cloud systems and automation
+› Cloud systems and automation
-- Making everyday tech tasks simpler
+› Making everyday tech tasks simpler
-- Video editing and VFX
+› Video editing and VFX
-- Creative writing
+› Creative writing
-- Reading and learning through books
+› Reading and learning through books

 </details>